Akshayyborade/task_management_system/README.md

 - **Task Assignment:**
   Users can assign tasks to specific users or themselves, helping in task delegation and organization.

-- **Reminders and Notifications:**
-  Users can set reminders for tasks and receive notifications to ensure they meet deadlines.

-- **User Profile Management:**
-  Users can update their profiles, change passwords, and manage account settings.

 - **Responsive Design:**
   The application is designed to work seamlessly on various devices, including desktops, tablets, and smartphones.